Kenneth Kraus

+Early life

+Kraus grew up in Pennsylvania.
+He joined the Marines in 1975 as an air traffic controller.
+He re-enlisted and moved to embassy duty; his first embassy assignment was in Cyprus.

 Experience

 On February 14, 1979, at approximately 9:45 am in Tehran, the United States Embassy in Tehran was attacked and held by Fadaiyan-e-Khalq militants in what became known as the Valentine's Day Open House.
-One marine, Kraus, was shot and injured, then kidnapped.
+One Marine, Kraus, was shot and injured, then kidnapped.
 He spent a week in detention, where he was tortured for sensitive information on the embassy.
 He was accused of shooting Iranian civilians and stood trial in what he referred to as a Kangaroo court.
 He was sentenced to death.
 Within a week, United States President Jimmy Carter and Ambassador William Sullivan secured his release, and he returned to a hero's welcome, and was awarded the Purple Heart and Navy Commendation Medal, which honors acts of heroism.

 Capture

 At 22 years old Kraus was sent to Tehran.
 Then, in February 1979, the Iranian Revolution began and the Shah was overthrown.
 That was when the embassy came under attack for the first time.

 The compound was overrun at 10:30 am.
 The 19 Marine guards were armed only with pistols and shotguns.
 Embassy staff locked themselves in the communications vault and started to destroy documents.
 Fedayeen militants threatened to set fire to the place and kill them all, so Ambassador Sullivan ordered the surrender of the embassy.

 By that time Kraus and two other Marines were in the embassy cafeteria with more than 18 civilians.
 One of the militants approached the building and Kraus caught him by surprise and pointed a shotgun at his head.
 He and his fellow Marines negotiated to let the civilians go peacefully.
-The marines then destroyed most of the weapons to keep them from falling into the hands of the militants.
+The Marines then destroyed most of the weapons to keep them from falling into the hands of the militants.
 Militants then stormed the restaurant and captured the marines.
 One of them fired a shotgun at Kraus, but his body armor absorbed the brunt of the impact.
 He was hit in his head and chest with shrapnel, but not severely.
 He was then beaten for information.
 When he did not give anything to his captors, one of them pulled a gun and fired it in close proximity, intentionally not to kill, but to wound him further; he was bleeding from his neck, arms and chest.

 Within hours he awoke in a hospital and was then blindfolded and taken to the Islamic Revolutionary Prison.
 He was interrogated and tortured, then on February 20, 1979, he stood trial in what was a ten-minute process; he was convicted of murder and sentenced to death, to be carried out on February 22, 1979.